ikemous/read-me-generator/newReadMe.md

 --------------------------
 ![image of contributer](https://avatars1.githubusercontent.com/u/57930755?v=4)

-If there are any issues or questions about this project, you may contact Ike Barranco directly at asdf
+If there are any issues or questions about this project, you may contact Ike Barranco directly at

 [![Visit My GitHub](https://img.shields.io/badge/Visit%20My%20GitHub-Click%20Me-1abc9c.svg)](https://github.com/ikemous)